 A line edit, as described above, but of the first 10,000 words of your manuscript only.
 This is perfect for authors who want to make sure their early chapters will impress an agent and for budget-conscious authors who are confident they can take what they learn in the mini edit and apply it to the rest of the manuscript.
 (If you hire me for a mini edit and then decide you want a full line edit, the fee you paid for the mini edit will be applied to the cost of the full edit.)

 Your story is tight, your characters are authentic and consistent, and your sentences sing!
 Now it’s time to root out the pesky errors that remain.
 I will look for grammar, spelling, and punctuation errors, of course, making sure the main character in your novel hasn’t ordered “bagel’s and cream cheese” (it should be “bagels”) or that you haven’t used “effect” when you meant “affect” (don’t worry; everyone gets that one wrong).
 I will also be looking for mechanical errors, ensuring that there is consistency throughout your manuscript.
 Did you spell out the word California on page 5, but use the abbreviation CA on page 52?
 Does one of your characters buy “two” boxes of cookies in Chapter 3, but “3” boxes in Chapter 5?
 (And how do they get away with eating so many cookies?!)
 Inconsistencies are distracting, and I will look for them and correct them.
 Suggestions for minor rewriting of sentences may occur, but if your manuscript needs a lot of smoothing, it isn’t ready for a copy edit.
 In this case, a line edit would be more appropriate.
-(Fiction or nonfiction.)
+This is a two-pass edit with author review between passes.

 Line Edit Plus